slu-soc1120/syllabus/docs/index.md

 *Office Hours:* Wednesdays, 10:00am to 12:00pm in 3600 Morrissey (GeoSRI Lab)

-## Hardcopy Syllabus {-}
+## Hard-copy Syllabus {-}
-If you would like to keep a record of the syllabus, there is a `.pdf` download button (<i class="fa fa-file-pdf-o"></i>) in the top toolboar.This document will contain a "snapshot" of the course policies and planned schedule as of the beginning of the semester but will not be subsequently updated.
+If you would like to keep a record of the syllabus, there is a `.pdf` download button (<i class="fa fa-file-pdf-o"></i>) in the top toolbar.This document will contain a "snapshot" of the course policies and planned schedule as of the beginning of the semester but will not be subsequently updated.
 See the "Preface and Warning" on page 2 of the `.pdf` for additional details.

 ## Change Log {-}